Hopkinton

 9AM - 12PM

-Join the Friends Group for a trail work party at Brushy Brook Path and enjoy a morning outdoors with fellow volunteers.
-Please bring gloves and hand tools.
-All are welcome—RSVP to let us know you're coming at friendsofthehopkintonlandtrust@gmail.com.
+Join the Friends Group for a trail work party (location TBD) and enjoy a morning outdoors with fellow volunteers.
+Bring gloves and hand tools.
+All are welcome—RSVP at friendsofthehopkintonlandtrust@gmail.com.

 SATURDAY